worldomonation/reddit_voter/README.md

 ## Dependencies

-`reddit_voter` depends on the PRAW, or [Python Reddit API Wrapper](https://github.com/praw-dev/praw) project to function.
+reddit_voter depends on PRAW, or [Python Reddit API Wrapper](https://github.com/praw-dev/praw) project to function.

 Simply install PRAW for Python 3.6 by invoking it from your favorite shell: